 A physician caring for a mother with preeclampsia must conduct thorough maternal evaluations to continually assess the extent of the disease.
 In addition, the physician must initiate a regimen of fetal surveillance to determine what effects the preeclampsia may be having on the baby.
 Due to the extreme risks associated with even mild to moderate preeclampsia, many physicians deliver the baby prior to term.
 Preeclampsia can sometimes occur (or “show up”) during labor and delivery.
 Thus, it is crucial that physicians closely and skillfully watch the fetal heart monitor so that the baby can be quickly delivered by emergency C-section at the first signs of oxygen deprivation and fetal distress.
 Physicians must also pay close attention to the mother’s blood pressure during labor and delivery, especially if she has risk factors for preeclampsia.

-Preeclampsia is associated with placenta abruption.
+Preeclampsia is associated with placental abruption.
 As discussed earlier, if an emergency C-section isn’t performed when a severe abruption occurs, the baby can develop HIE.

 Other Indications for C-Section Delivery